Harbor Point (Stamford)

-Harbor Point is a redevelopment located in the South End of Stamford, Connecticut, in southwestern Fairfield County.
+Harbor Point is a redevelopment located in the South End of Stamford, Connecticut, United States, in southwestern Fairfield County.
 Harbor Point is a transit-oriented, mixed-use development near the Stamford Transportation Center on Long Island Sound, which includes approximately 2,750 new housing units as of January 2021, with plans for 4,000 total units.
 The development also includes office buildings, restaurants, parks, and a boardwalk.

 It is made up of five distinct areas, each centered on a park or waterfront feature.
 The Stamford Advocate has called it "reportedly one of the largest redevelopment projects in the nation" and "the city’s fastest-changing neighborhood".

 While the redevelopment has drawn praise from many in the city for revitalizing what was once a declining industrial neighborhood, a number of South End residents have raised concerns about its displacement of long-time residents and smaller businesses, large property acquisitions by developers, and the proliferation of short-term residents characteristic of gentrification.